JanssenProject/jans/docs/janssen-server/auth-server/uma-features/claims-gathering-endpoint.md

 The Claims Gathering endpoint is part of the User-Managed Access (UMA) authorization flow.
 It is used when the Authorization Server determines that the claims already presented by the requesting party are not sufficient to satisfy the authorization policies protecting a resource.

-When additional claims are required, Janssen Server directs the requesting party to the Claims Gathering endpoint to provide the information needed to satisfy the authorization policies.
+When additional claims are required, Janssen Server returns a response instructing the client to redirect the requesting party to the Claims Gathering endpoint.
+The client redirects the requesting party together with the required authorization information, including the permission ticket.

-After the required claims have been collected, the client continues the UMA authorization flow by sending the permission ticket to the token endpoint.
-Janssen Server then evaluates the authorization request and, if the policy requirements are satisfied, issues or updates the Requesting Party Token (RPT).
+After the requested claims have been collected, Janssen Server returns a new permission ticket to the client.
+The client then presents the updated permission ticket to the token endpoint, where Janssen Server evaluates the authorization request and, if the policy requirements are satisfied, issues a Requesting Party Token (RPT) or updates an existing RPT.

 For protocol details, see the UMA 2.0 Grant specification: